 Cashew Coconut Cream Icing

 - Add the silken tofu, almond milk, arrowroot starch, maple syrup, vanilla, pumpkin pie spice, and salt to a blender.
 Blend until everything is completely smooth.
-Then, pour liquid over the bread.
+Then, pour the liquid over the bread.

 - Use a wooden spoon or your hands to press the bread down into the liquid until the bread is covered (hands are best).
 Cover and place in the refrigerator overnight (8-12 hours).
 You can skip this step but I would not recommend it.
 It’s still delicious but the texture is very wet and doesn’t bake as well.